thendawg/tfhumandetectionnotify/README.md

 Forever - https://www.npmjs.com/package/forever

-If you use forever as recommended, with the bat scripts, all logging will occur to output/RD processlog.log gets rotated on each startup keeping 1 processerror.log is persistent
+If you use forever as recommended, with the bat scripts, all logging will occur to output/RD, or you can change this in the bat. processlog.log gets rotated on each startup keeping 1 processerror.log is persistent